If your struggling with Narcissism Articles issues, please take our survey to see the severity

 At a deeper level there is a constant internal battle of self-control going on that is dominated by intense insecurity, paranoia, rage and depression which must be kept hidden and subdued internally so it does not leak out into the carefully crafted public persona.
 From the carefully crafted public persona which is on show to impress others one finds that narcissists possess a rigid perfectionistic component to their personality.
 Alexander Lowen denotes the narcissist as being an aggressive personality having both psychopathic and rigid perfectionistic sub-character structures.

-The narcissist is also out of control with their insatiable demands for more power, success, attention and whatever they crave.
-Narcissists often have an underlying addiction which they use to self-soothe or medicate their held in anxiety and stress that is hidden from public view.
-In this sense they are also out of control by having to deal with some form of addiction such as sex, alcohol or drugs.
+Narcissist is also out of control with their insatiable demands for more power, success, attention and whatever they crave.
+Narcissists often have an underlying addiction which they use to self-soothe or medicate they’re held in anxiety and stress that is hidden from public view.
+In this sense, they are also out of control by having to deal with some form of addiction such as sex, alcohol or drugs.